 - October to April is the most popular season for diving liveaboards here, although you can dive all year round.

 - The water is warm, 26-30 degrees but be mindful of fire urchins when choosing your skin coverage.

 Getting to Raja Ampat

-There are both motor-boat dive cruises, and the more traditional sailing tours on the grand Indonesian Phinisi sail boats on offer.
-These beautiful boats offer a peaceful and authentic dive safari experience while you are diving in this isolated and stunning place.
+There are both motor-boat dive cruises, and the more traditional sailing tours on the grand Indonesian Phinisi sailboats on offer.
+These beautiful boats offer a peaceful and authentic diving safari experience while you are diving in this isolated and stunning place.

 Raja Ampat Diving Reviews

 circuit réalisé propose un large éventail de plongées ( tellement c'est riche )